Email us at firstname.lastname@example.org

 For many topics, Summon will find you sufficient material.
 Depending on how thorough you want to be, and how easy it is to find resources on your topic, you may want to spend a little or even a lot of time looking at these other resources.

 The following databases are only partially searched by Summon:

-Google Scholar is an alternative to Summon, useful for a supplementary search, or if Summon dies not give you access to an article you want.
-See our info about using Scholar
+Google Scholar is an alternative to Summon, useful for a supplementary search, or if Summon does not give you access to an article you want.

 The following databases are not searched at all by Summon: